 Some free printables to help

-A reading log to your children help them record minutes read
+A reading log to help your children record minutes read

 Here’s a sneak peek of the printables